artim-ctrl/game-rpg/README.md

-# First attempt at coding with JavasScript
+# First attempt at coding with JavaScript

 # game-rpg